Overview

 Goal

-Increase the proportion of socioeconomically disadvantaged community members who are currently insured from 33% to the Healthy People 2030 target of 92.4% by June 30, 2029.
+Increase the proportion of socioeconomically disadvantaged community members who are currently insured from the baseline of 33.0% (2021) to the Healthy People 2030 target of 92.4% by June 30, 2029.

 Target Population